letsencrypt/boulder/test/chall-test-srv/README.md

 #### Request History

-`boulder-chall-test-srv` keeps track of the requests processed by each of the challenge servers and exposes this information via JSON.
+`chall-test-srv` keeps track of the requests processed by each of the challenge servers and exposes this information via JSON.

 To get the history of HTTP requests to `example.com` run: